-My old Honeywell keyboard died so I tried some replacement keyboards and the most expensive replacement was the least satisfactory.
+My old Honeywell keyboard disappeared and I tested replacement keyboards.
+The most expensive replacement was the least satisfactory.
 What should you look for in a keyboard?

-The key movement is the most important factor and none of the tested keyboards are as good as my old Honeywell.
+The key movement is the most important factor and none of the replacement keyboards were as good as my old Honeywell.
 Bring back Honeywell keyboards.

-The Honeywell keyboard dates from last century and in 1993 Honeywell sold their keyboard manufacturing to Keytronics, so my keyboard could be from earlier than 1993.
+The Honeywell keyboard dates from last century.
+In 1993 Honeywell sold their keyboard manufacturing to Keytronics, so my original Honeywell keyboard could be from earlier than 1993.
 The first really good keyboard that I used was an IBM keyboard using metal slides on the keys and magnetic switches that provided perfect bounce.
+The magnetic component is called the Hall Effect switch.
 The Honeywell keyboards where the only other keyboards to perfect movement and retain reliability.

 Cheap keyboards bend because they have no metal frame and the cheap plastic substitute is not rigid.
 Cheap plastic keys create friction when they slide and wear out quickly.
-Metal, two dissimilar non corrosive metals are perfect, create the smoothest slide and can be lubricated.
+Metal, a hard non corrosive metal is perfect, create the smoothest slide.
 The closest equivalent in plastic requires an intermediate Teflon sleeve, silicon lubricant, really good design, and careful manufacturing, none of which are present in cheap keyboards.

-Cheap keyboards can be accidentally good when new because the manufacturer used the right design and materials but it usually does not last because the soft slippery plastics wear out.
-Cheap keyboards have no design targets while medium quality keyboards last ten million keystrokes and the most reliable keyboards last fifty million keystrokes.
+Cheap keyboards might feel good when new because the manufacturer used the right design and materials but it usually does not last because the soft slippery plastics wear out.
+Cheap keyboards have no design targets while medium quality keyboards are designed to last ten million keystrokes and the most reliable keyboards last fifty million keystrokes.